itzrushp/CV-Mini-Project/README.md

 | Input | RGB + rectangle | Grayscale |
 | Robustness | Works well with complex backgrounds | Limited to clean backgrounds |

+# 📌 Shi-Tomasi Corner Detection using OpenCV

+This project demonstrates the Shi-Tomasi algorithm to detect and visualize corner points in an image.

+## 🧠 What is Shi-Tomasi?
+Shi-Tomasi is a corner detection algorithm used to identify strong interest points in an image.
+These corners can be used in further tasks like object tracking, motion estimation, and 3D reconstruction.

+## 🎯 Features
+- Detects up to 100 strongest corners in an image
+- Marks them with green circles
+- Easy to apply on any image

 ## ⚙️ Requirements